Restraining Order in Georgia: A Comprehensive Guide

 Everyone has the right to feel safe and secure, but that is not always the case.
 Many Americans are victims of domestic abuse, harassment, stalking, and sexual assault.
 Georgia courts can issue restraining orders if you feel threatened by an offender and your life is at risk.

 A restraining order is also known as a protective order.
-It is issued by the court to protect an individual from family violence, domestic violence, threats of stalking, or sexual abuse.
+It is issued by the Court to protect an individual from family violence, domestic violence, threats of stalking, or sexual abuse.
 Restraining orders prevent an offender from causing imminent harm to someone.

 Most of the time, restraining orders are issued to victims of domestic violence or abuse.
-The court can only grant a protective order against an identified individual.
+The Court can only grant a protective order against an identified individual.

-How Does Restraining Order Work?
+How Does Restraining Order in Georgia Work?

 The court order forces the abuser to: